GoberInfinity/ExampleAI/README.md

 The repository its subdivided into two parts, the first part its an introduction to Lisp here you can find a bunch of exercises to understand the sintaxis of Common Lisp.
 (There have been many versions of Lisp, I used Common Lisp which is the most widely accepted standard).

-The second part its an Artificial Intelligence problems, each problem is clearly documented; contains a short description of the problem ,the algorithm to solve it, input and output of each function and the secuences of the functions.
+The second part is a list of IA exercises clearly documented; contains a short description of the problem ,the algorithm to solve it, input and output of each function.

 For the project I worked with SBCL compiler, SLIME to run and compile easily the code and Spacemacs as my editor.

-Finally if you're still asking you why common lisp for Ai, [here is](http://norvig.com/paip-preface.html#whylisp) and explanation for that.
+FInally, [here is](http://norvig.com/paip-preface.html#whylisp) an explanation why I´d used Lisp for AI.

 ## Prerequisities